Vixsry/viks-animation/README.md

 </div>

-## 🤝 Berkontribusi
+## 🤝 Contributing
-Kontribusi, masalah, dan permintaan fitur diterima!
-Lihat [CONTRIBUTING.md](./CONTRIBUTING.md)
+Contributions, issues, and feature requests are welcome!
+See [CONTRIBUTING.md](./CONTRIBUTING.md)